Michael, Jamie, and William walking side by side to their neighborhood school.

 One class.
 The only music class in the school.
 Sixth graders working through music theory — reading notation, identifying intervals — with no instruments in the room and no singing happening.
 I am a musician and a music teacher.
 I stood in that doorway and felt something close to grief.
 Music theory without music is like teaching someone to read without ever letting them open a book.

-Outside, I watched fourth graders in the cafeteria being handed laptops for the first time, given a day to get familiar with the keyboard before taking a state test the next morning.
+Outside, fourth graders were being handed laptops for the first time — given a single day to get familiar with the keyboard before taking a state test the next morning.
 A whole day.
 To learn to type.
-These were children who had been in a technology-free environment and were now being handed a tool they didn’t know how to use, twenty-four hours before being tested on it.
-That detail told me something about the gap between the school’s philosophy and the world my children would eventually have to navigate.
+These were children who had been in a technology-free environment, now handed a tool they didn’t know how to use, twenty-four hours before being tested on it.

 I saved the hardest room for last.
-A tenth-grade class, led by the assistant headmaster himself, working through Greek philosophy and its connections to modern government.
-The content was serious and the teaching was careful.
+A tenth-grade class working through Greek philosophy and its connections to modern government.
+The content was serious.
+The teaching was careful.
 But the students — fifteen and sixteen years old — sat quietly, taking notes, offering little.
 When questions were asked, the answers came slowly and cautiously, as if the wrong answer carried a cost.
-I kept waiting for someone to lean forward, to push back, to make a connection nobody had thought of yet.
 By tenth grade I want to see students who have started to become something — independent thinkers, people with emerging convictions, young adults who have learned not just to receive knowledge but to do something with it.
 These students were diligent.
 They were obedient.
 But they were not yet on fire.

 I drove home quiet.

-I thought about my twins.
-One of them has these big brown eyes that search a teacher’s face looking for connection, waiting to be seen.
-The other one cannot help himself — he will make an observation out loud, ask the question nobody else thought to ask, follow a thread until it takes him somewhere interesting.
-I thought about my oldest, my ten year old optimist, the one who walks into every room looking for his people, ready to make someone laugh.
+I thought about my twins — Jamie and William.
+Jamie has these big brown eyes that search a teacher’s face looking for connection, waiting to be seen.
+William — my quiet observer, the one with glasses who reads everything he can get his hands on — cannot help himself.
+He will notice something the rest of the room missed, make an observation out loud, ask the question nobody else thought to ask, and follow a thread until it takes him somewhere interesting.
+I thought about my oldest, Michael, my ten-year-old optimist, the one who walks into every room looking for his people, ready to make someone laugh.
 I tried to imagine all three of them in those quiet, bare-walled rooms for the next twelve years.
-I tried to picture them at sixteen, sitting in rows, taking careful notes, raising their hands slowly.

 I couldn’t do it.